si1ver1/UFOs/README.md

 Two recommendations we have to solve both of the above issues:

 * We can adjust so code so that is checks the filters and updates the results when the user removes any fields.
 * Instead of search filters would could use a dropdown menu for some of the options which the user can use to select from.
-This way it is both easier for the user to know what is available and won't misspell any search items.# UFOs
+This way it is both easier for the user to know what is available and won't misspell any search items.